RRZE-HPC/likwid/doc/archs/sandybridgeep.md

 \anchor SNBEP_UBOX
 <H2>Uncore management counters</H2>
-<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the management box in the Uncore.
+<P>The Intel&reg; SandyBridge EP/EN microarchitecture provides measurements of the management box in the uncore.
 The description from Intel&reg;:<BR>
 <I>The UBox serves as the system configuration controller for the Intel&reg; Xeon Processor E5-2600 family uncore.<BR>
 In this capacity, the UBox acts as the central unit for a variety of functions:<BR>
 <UL>